Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets reinforcement based on B\'ezier extraction of NURBS: Isogeometric analysis based on B ezier extraction

-By discretizing the piezoelectric layer into finite sublayers along the thickness, the electric potential field on each layer is then approximated.
-Accordingly, in each sublayer, the electric potential variation is considered to be linear and is approximated through the thickness as follows \cite{wang2004finite} \beq {\phi ^i}(z) = {\bf R}_\phi ^i{\boldsymbol\phi} ^i, \eeq where ${\bf R}_\phi ^i$ is the shape function of the electric potential function which is determined in Eq. \ref{eqn: NURBS_basic_func} with $p = 1$.
-Meanwhile, ${\boldsymbol\phi} ^i = \left[ { } \right]$ with $(i = 1,2,...,{n_{sub}})$ denotes the electric potentials at the top and bottom surfaces of the sublayer, where $n_{sub}$ represents the number of piezoelectric sublayers.\\
+The electric potential field on piezoelectric layers is estimated by dividing each layer into $n_{sub}$ sublayers through the thickness.
+In each sublayer, the electric potential variation is assumed to be linear across thickness and calculated as follows \cite{wang2004finite} \beq {\phi ^h}(z) = {\bf R}_\phi {\boldsymbol\phi}_I , \eeq where ${\bf R}_\phi $ indicates the shape function of the electric potential function which is determined in Eq. (\ref{eqn: NURBS_basic_func}) with order $p = 1$.
+The function ${\boldsymbol\phi}_I = \left\{ { } \right\}$ with $i = 1,2,...,{n_{sub}}$ is the electric potentials at the upper and lower surfaces of each sublayer.\\